Hanso38/torqpagestest/docs/Processes.md

 is returned:

     q)\t h(`.gw.syncexec;(`f;2);`hdb`rdb`other)
-    'not all of the requested server types are available; missing other
+    `not all of the requested server types are available; missing other

 Custom join functions can be specified: